‘Re-enchanting the familiar and the functional’ — Les Lalanne

 ‘I had taken a mould of a cabbage and just wondered what it would look like with legs,’ explained Claude.
 ‘The moment I saw it, it felt right.
 It had emotion.’

 Over the course of their long marriage Les Lalanne often worked together, but in very different styles.
 They rarely collaborated on individual pieces; François-Xavier’s creations were more often inspired by the animal kingdom while Claude favoured the botanical.
-They were, however, united in their love for the surreal and in the humour they brought to their fine and decorative art.
+They were, however, united in their love for historic French craftsmanship, the surreal and the humour they brought to their fine and decorative art.

 When he first moved to Paris François-Xavier got a job as a guard at the Louvre, where he spent hours studying the collection of Egyptian artefacts.
 From baboons and cats, to rhinoceroses and hippopotami, the influence of this time is evident throughout his sculptural work.

-After her husband’s death in 2008, Claude continued to make her inimitable jewellery from the house in Ury, just south of Paris, that they had shared for over five decades.
-Natural forms such leaves or flowers were bathed in copper sulphate with a current running through it, making the copper cling to the organic material to create a perfect replica.
-Yves Saint Laurent said he was moved by Claude’s ‘ability to unite craftsmanship and poetry with equal depth’.
+After her husband’s death in 2008, Claude continued to work from the house in Ury, just south of Paris, that they had shared for over five decades.
+She would often take natural forms, such as leaves or flowers, and bath them in copper sulphate with a current running through it (making the copper cling to the organic material), to create perfect replicas.

 When they first showed their work, Les Lalanne were judged harshly by the critics. ‘[They] completely ignored us; for them, making sculptures which had a use was a complete nonsense,’ said Claude Lalanne in 2013.
 Yet Les Lalanne refused to conform, and soon their work was everywhere, from photoshoots in magazines to Paris’s most fashionable galleries.

 In recent years, Les Lalanne have been the subject of a major retrospective at Les Arts Decoratifs in Paris and an extensive public exhibition at the Fairchild Tropical Botanic Garden in Florida.
-Their work appears in major collections including the Cooper Hewitt Museum in New York, the Museé Nationale d’Art Moderne/Centre Georges Pompidou, the Museé d’Histoire Naturelle in Paris, the City of Paris, the City of Santa Monica, and the City of Jerusalem.
+Their work appears in major collections including the Cooper Hewitt Museum in New York, the Museé Nationale d’Art Moderne/Centre Georges Pompidou, and the Museé d’Histoire Naturelle in Paris.

 Their legacy continues to resonate in the fashion world, with pieces being installed in Chanel, Dior and Tom Ford flagship stores.
 Collectors include the decorator Peter Marino, who used François-Xavier’s sculptures in his designs for Chanel’s fine jewellery shops, and Reed Krakoff, the creative director of Coach.